 The headcam footage comes from an ISIS fighter who died fighting peshmerga troops in Northern Iraq in March 2016.
 The battle took place just 30 miles north of Mosul.

 This footage is unlike other media normally released by ISIS.
 It shows panic, chaos and the cowardice of their followers as they flee on foot after the improvised armored car they are driving is struck by a Kurdish rocket.
 This footage is a stark change from the propaganda videos normally released by the group.
-It showcases the grim reality of what it’s like to be an ISIS fighter and is a massively different from the image they are attempting to portray in their normal propaganda videos.
+It showcases the grim reality of what it’s like to be an ISIS fighter and is massively different from the image they are attempting to portray in their normal propaganda videos.

 In the very beginning of the video, several militants say goodbye to an ISIS suicide bomber.
 The suicide bomber advises his “brothers in the state of the caliphate” to “fear God and speak with you about the operations of martyrdom because it is the closest way to paradise.”

-The suicide bomber can later be seen driving away in a vehicle-born improvised explosive device while a number of ISIS fighters drive away in an improvised armored vehicle stocked with a variety of weapons including rockets.
+The suicide bomber can later be seen driving away in a vehicle-borne improvised explosive device while a number of ISIS fighters drive away in an improvised armored vehicle stocked with a variety of weapons including rockets.
 As they drive by, a passerby says “May God accept you,” knowing that they can die while heading off to the front lines.

 One of the fighters continually says, “Allahu akbar” which translates to “God is great” or “God is the greatest.”

 At one point in the midst of all of the panic and chaos while trying to fire off rockets, the vehicle is struck by a peshmerga rocket and the fighters are forced to exit the vehicle.
 One of the fighters mentions that the driver, Khattab, was killed in the blast.

 The ISIS fighters try to flee by jumping out of the vehicle, but the one with the headcam is shot and later dies.